ta4j/ta4j-wiki/Forecast-Indicators.md

 Rule forecastAboveCurrentPrice = new OverIndicatorRule(medianForecast, close);
 ```

-Projection indicators return `NaN` when the source forecast is unstable or when the requested quantile is missing.
+These helper indicators are equivalent to reading the same field from `priceForecast.getValue(index)` at the same index.
+They return `NaN` when the source forecast is unstable or when the requested quantile is missing.
 That makes projected forecasts safe to compose with normal ta4j rules and indicators, including `UnaryOperationIndicator` and `BinaryOperationIndicator`.

 ## Pipeline